Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 • Questions about Your Quilt

 (Photo insructions: A few photos of your quilt - one of the entire quilt, or as full as you can, front and back, and a few details of the damage.
+Good, even lighting and focus is needed.
 I prefer larger rather than smaller photos.
 If you need to send them in more than one email, that is fine.)

 (Note: This is not an appraisal and will not include a value estimation.
 For that you need to locate a certified appraiser, and I can give you some leads on that.)